Netec-Mx/ai_102_engineer_associate/mslearn-ai-vision/Instructions/Labs/02-ocr.md

 next: /mslearn-ai-vision/Instructions/Labs/03-face-service
 ---

-# Read text in images
+# Lab18: Read text in images

 Optical character recognition (OCR) is a subset of computer vision that deals with reading text in images and documents.
 The **Azure AI Vision** Image Analysis service provides an API for reading text, which you'll explore in this exercise.

 > **Note**: This exercise is based on pre-release SDK software, which may be subject to change.
 Where necessary, we've used specific versions of packages; which may not reflect the latest available versions.
 You may experience some unexpected behavior, warnings, or errors.
+{: .lab-note .info .compact}

 While this exercise is based on the Azure Vision Analysis Python SDK, you can develop vision applications using multiple language-specific SDKs; including: